-The rest-frame UV luminosities obtained from this model are finally converted to absolute UV magnitudes (in the AB system) using the relation \cite{Oke_ABmag, Oke&Gunn_ABmag} -
+The rest-frame UV luminosities obtained from this model are finally converted to absolute UV magnitudes (in the AB system) using the relation \citep{Oke_ABmag, Oke&Gunn_ABmag} -

-Given a halo mass function and assuming each dark matter halo hosts only one galaxy, it is relatively straightforward to calculate the UV luminosity function using these $M_h-\LUV$ relations mentioned above.
+Given a halo mass function and assuming each dark matter halo hosts only one galaxy, it is relatively straightforward to calculate the UV luminosity function using these $M_h-\LUV$ relations mentioned in \eqns{eq:LUV_nofb}{eq:LUV_fb}.
 The globally averaged UV luminosity function (${\rm \Phi^{total}_{UV}}$) at a given redshift $z$ is then obtained by appropriately combining the feedback-affected UV luminosity function (${\rm \Phi^{fb}_{UV}}$) from ionized regions and the feedback-unaffected UV luminosity function (${\rm \Phi^{nofb}_{UV}}$) from neutral regions, as follows -

 where $Q_{\rm HII}(z)$ is the globally averaged ionization fraction at redshift $z$ and ${\rm d}n / {\rm d}M_h$ is the dark matter halo mass function.